7:00AM PST | 10:00AM EST | 4:00PM CET

 Jeffrey Y.C.
 Wong, M.D.
 Chair and Professor, Department of Radiation Oncology at City of Hope, Duarte, CA

-Since 2002, Dr Wong has helped lead a team to develop and clinically evaluate a new method of delivering a more targeted form of total body irradiation that uses large field image-guided intensity-modulated radiotherapy in patients undergoing hematopoetic cell transplantations for a variety of advanced hematologic malignancies.
+Dr. Wong is Professor in the Department of Radiation Oncology and the Department of Immunology and Theranostics at City of Hope.
+Since 2002, Dr Wong has helped lead the Department to develop and clinically evaluate a new method of delivering a more targeted form of total body irradiation that uses large field image-guided intensity-modulated radiotherapy in patients undergoing hematopoetic cell transplantations for a variety of advanced hematologic malignancies.
 His team was the first in the world to use this method, total marrow irradiation (TMI) or total marrow and lymphoid irradiation (TMLI), on patients.
 A TMI database has been developed to capture data for patients receiving IMRT-based TBI, TMI and TMLI.
 His team has collaborated with centers in Asia and Europe to initiate TMI and TMLI programs.
 Dr Wong is also co-director of City of Hope’s cutting-edge theranostics program, which enables clinicians to find and treat tumor cells at the same time through novel targeted radiopharmaceuticals.
-Dr Wong obtained his Bachelors Degree from Stanford University and M.D. from Johns Hopkins University School of Medicine.
+Dr Wong obtained his Bachelor’s Degree from Stanford University and M.D. from Johns Hopkins University School of Medicine.
 He completed his residency training in Radiation Oncology at the University of California, San Francisco.

 An Liu, Ph.D., DABMP, DABR, Clinical Professor and the Director of Radiation Physics at City of Hope, Duarte, CA